huggingface/transformers/examples/research_projects/zero-shot-distillation/README.md

 ```

 As we can see, the distilled student model runs an order of magnitude faster than its teacher NLI model.
 This is
-also a case where we only have `K=4` possible labels.
-The higher the number of classes for a given task, the
+also a seeting where we only have `K=4` possible labels.
+The higher the number of classes for a given task, the more
-more drastic the speedup will be, since the zero-shot teacher's complexity scales linearly with the number of
+drastic the speedup will be, since the zero-shot teacher's complexity scales linearly with the number of classes.
-classes.

 Since we secretly have access to ground truth labels for AG's news, we can evaluate the accuracy of each model.
 The
-original zero-shot model `roberta-large-mnli` gets an accuracy of 70.2% on the hold-out test set.
+original zero-shot model `roberta-large-mnli` gets an accuracy of 70.2% on the held-out test set.
 After training a
-student on the unlabeled training set, the distilled model gets 70.7%.
+student on the unlabeled training set, the distilled model gets a similar score of 70.7%.